alecbuetow/Osimertinib-Adherence-Predictive-Model/README.md

 # Overview

-Osimertinib is a targeted therapy designed to \emph{restrain} uncontrolled cell growth (as opposed to eliminating cancerous cells) and is primarily used for non-small cell lung cancer (NSCLC).
+Osimertinib is a targeted therapy designed to __restrain__ uncontrollably dividing cells (as opposed to eliminating them) and is primarily used for non-small cell lung cancer (NSCLC).
 It serves as a maintenance medication prescribed to patients post-surgery, with the aim of reducing cancer recurrence.
+As it requires indefinite adherence to prevent tumor growth, patients who experience adverse side effects often forego treatment, ultimately losing faith that their health while on Osimertinib is any better than cancer progression.
+Identifying these patients who are more susceptible to prematurely ending their therapy is imperative, both to promote public health and to prevent increased costs of treatment down the line.

+# Model & Data Processing

+The neural network used in pursuit of this task considered the following features: physician and pharmacy visits, both in the forms of claims data, in addition to patient demographics.
+The many-to-one nature of this problem, with many claims corresponding to one patient and therefore their singular outcome (adherent or not) was addressed by aggregating visits as a count of reported diagnoses.
+Missing demographic data was imputed with the median or mode as appropriate, for example age and race, respectively.
+Missing claims data was imputed with zero, as health records are highly accurate and supposedly missing values made contextual sense to be zero in reality, for example the out of pocket cost of a given prescription.

+# Environment and Dependencies
+This project was developed using Python version 3.7.
+The following Python packages and libraries were utilized for data analysis and statistical modeling:

+- pandas
+- scikit-learn
+- numpy
+- matplotlib
+- seaborn
+- tensorflow